 Key Takeaways

-- Condor Airline has a strong safety record with no major incidents or accidents in recent years.
+- Condor Airline possesses a strong safety record with no major accidents in recent years.

 Maintenance and Inspection Procedures